fymfym/slack/README.md

 }
 ```

 ### SlackApi
-Using the SlackApi is even easier:

 ```cs
 var slackApi = new SlackApi("api-key");
 ```

 ### Things to note
 - You can run SlackBot without specifying a plugin path, but it won't do much
 - Core bot state is provided via Tab.Slack.Bot.CoreHandlers - these also provide the best guidance for how you can create your own plugin message handlers
+- In order to use the core handlers, simply reference the Nuget package and drop the Tab.Slack.Bot.CoreHandlers.dll into your plugin path
+- You can test the core handlers have been picked up properly by sending your bot a direct message "ping" - the bot should respond with "pong"

 ## Todo
 - Flesh out the slack rest client code to handle full set of methods